Canada’s robust credit rating should calm fears about federal deficits: Trudeau

-OTTAWA — Prime Minister Justin Trudeau says Canadians worried about his government’s deficits should look at the country’s strong standing with international credit-rating agencies for reassurance.
+OTTAWA — Canadians worried about federal deficits should look at the country’s strong standing with international credit-rating agencies for some reassurance, Prime Minister Justin Trudeau says.

-Trudeau insisted the long-running rating scores mean experts have confidence in his government’s approach to the economy.
+Trudeau insisted Canada’s high rating scores mean experts have confidence in his government’s approach to the economy.

 He made his argument as critics, and especially the Conservatives, warn Ottawa should be curbing deficit-spending in the stronger-than-expected economy.

-Debate over Canada’s books could turn into a key ballot-box issue in the leadup to next October’s federal election — and it could become particularly interesting if the Liberals are forced to navigate a downturn between now and then.
+Debate over the state of Canada’s books could turn into a key ballot-box issue ahead of next October’s federal election — and it could become particularly interesting if the Liberals are forced to navigate a downturn between now and then.

-“This question around deficits, obviously, has been one that has led to a lot of conversations, a lot of attacks or critiques from our political opponents, the legitimate questions from journalists and, quite frankly, worries from Canadians,” Trudeau said during roundtable interview last Friday.
+“This question around deficits, obviously, has been one that has led to a lot of conversations, a lot of attacks or critiques from our political opponents, the legitimate questions from journalists and, quite frankly, worries from Canadians,” Trudeau said in an interview last Friday with The Canadian Press.

 “Who are the experts in terms of sustainability of a fiscal plan?
 I’d suggest that the international bond ratings agencies — S&P, Moody’s and those folks know what they’re talking about … The fact that the international ratings agencies are giving us a thumbs up right now should reassure people.”

-He also credited his government’s moves to enhance child benefits and lower income taxes for middle earners as confidence builders for households that will make Canada more resilient.
+He also said his government’s child-benefit enhancements and income-tax reductions for middle earners have also improved the resilience of Canadian households.

-“These kinds of things are what are going to build a strong foundation for the Canadian economy regardless of the choppy waters that will come from time to time,” he said.

 The Trudeau Liberals were elected in 2015 on a pledge to run modest annual shortfalls of no more than $10 billion and to balance the books by 2019.
-Instead, they have posted yearly deficits almost double that size and no longer have a timetable to return to balance.
+Instead, they’ve posted yearly deficits almost double that size and no longer have a timetable to return to balance.

 After taking office, the Trudeau government shifted its focus to keeping the government’s debt burden — as measured by Ottawa’s net debt-to-GDP ratio — on a slight downward track.

-Experts, however, have cautioned that the debt-to-GDP ratio will be thrown off course in a downturn, leaving Ottawa to search for another so-called “fiscal anchor.”
+Experts, however, have cautioned that the debt-to-GDP ratio will be thrown off course in a downturn, leaving Ottawa to search for another so-called “fiscal anchor” to keep spending in check.

 He was also asked if the public should expect the next Liberal election platform to focus on debt-to-GDP rather than another promise to balance the books.